Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 Do I need an AED in the workplace?

-OSHA doesn’t require employers to have an automated external defibrillator (AED) on the premises.
+OSHA doesn’t require employers to have an automated external defibrillator (AED) on the premises; however, some states require AEDs for certain industries or workplaces.
 As such, employers should carefully evaluate whether an AED should be provided for use.
 Keep in mind that OSHA 1910.151(a) states, “The employer shall ensure the ready availability of medical personnel for advice and consultation on matters of plant health.”
 In this case, employers may wish to consult their medical professional on whether an AED is warranted.

 AEDs are considered a medical device, therefore the Food and Drug Administration (FDA) may require a prescription to obtain them.